top of page

 Zwei.png

-longlisted candidates will be invited for a full application in January 2024
+longlisted candidates will be invited for a full application by january 2026

 Drei.png

-full applications are scored by the regional peer panels and advisory committee in february 2024
+full applications are scored by the regional peer panels in february 2026

 Vier.png